teamshares/shoelace/docs/pages/teamshares/content.md

+---
+meta:
+  title: Content Guidelines
+  description: Essential info on our in-house writing style, communications guidelines, and related preferences, plus guidelines for UX & UI writing and content for digital products.
+---

 # Content Guidelines

 > Essential info on our in-house writing style, communications guidelines, and related preferences, plus guidelines for UX & UI writing and content for digital products.